code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/posts/jms/unix-apache-activemq-start.png" alt="unix apache activemq start">
 </figure>

 Once started as a background process there are a number of additional commands we can run to manage the running broker instance.
-For example, execute following to see if ActiveMQ is still running:
+For example, execute the following to see if ActiveMQ is still running:

 ``` plaintext
 ./activemq status